JDM170/laravel-logins/README.md

 ### Configure the authentication guard

-This package comes with a custom authentication guard (`ALajusticia\Logins\LoginsSessionGuard`) that extends the default Laravel session guard, adding the logic to delete related logins in the `logout()`, `logoutCurrentDevice()` and `logoutOtherDevices()` methods.
+This package comes with a custom authentication guard (`JDM170\Logins\LoginsSessionGuard`) that extends the default Laravel session guard, adding the logic to delete related logins in the `logout()`, `logoutCurrentDevice()` and `logoutOtherDevices()` methods.